 Serkan Özkaya's works are usually predicated upon concepts and strategies such as originality, copying, multiplication, and appropriation, problematising what art is and how it functions.
 In Dear Sir or Madam, Özkaya uses similar strategies on the projects he proposes, taking them to a level so ambitious and exaggerated that they almost cannot be taken seriously; with the applications he "courageously" sends to the biggest institutions in the world, he playfully trips up the bureaucracy of culture and art and puts these stumbles on display, presenting them to the audience as the documents of "dismissed projects".

 Matt A Hanson is the founding editor of Fictive.
-He is a freelance journalist and art writer based in Istanbul, where he contributes to Artnet News, Tablet Magazine, Words Without Borders, Al-Monitor, and many others.
-He is an editor of artist books and exhibition texts for Arter, Dirimart, Pera Museum, and Yapı Kredi Publications, with collaborations featuring the poet Lale Müldür and the artist and writer Deniz Gül.
-For a series on art writing by SAHA Association, he wrote an autobiographical essay.
+He is a freelance journalist and art writer based in Istanbul, where he contributes to Artnet News, ARTnews, Artforum, ArtAsiaPacific, and many others.
+He is an editor of artist books and exhibition texts for Arter, Dirimart, Pera Museum, and Yapı Kredi Publications, with collaborations featuring the poet Lale Müldür and artist-writer Deniz Gül.
+For a series on art and writing by SAHA Association, he wrote an autobiographical essay.